austinwu97/Modeling-with-Postgres/README.md

 - os
 - glob

 Additionally a Postgres database needs to be available and running locally.
-This can be figured in etl.py
+This can be configured in etl.py

 ## How to run